mysociety/popit-resolver/README.md

     ./manage.py syncdb

     # This will ask you if you wish to create a Django superuser, which you'll
-    # use to access the sayit admin interface.
+    # use to access the POPIT_RESOLVER admin interface.
 You can always do it later with
     # ./manage.py createsuperuser, but there's no harm in doing it now either,
     # just remember the details you choose!